CZFuChason/ISEMOR/README.md

         return All_Feature

+Put the pickled features to 'data' folder. or you can directly download and unzip our [preprocessed data](https://drive.google.com/file/d/1SjfmzuZEzzd0pVM-_zR03id1UX8aVqbp/view?usp=sharing)

+To start training, simply run

+    python train.py

 Since the model involving the adversarial traing, you may be patient to train the model serveral times to get the best result.